grpc/proposal/A88-xds-data-error-handling.md

   cached, but the server subsequently sent an error for this resource.

-By default, the second value will be seen; if the `fail_on_data_errors` server feature is present, then the second value will be seen.
+By default, the second value will be seen; if the `fail_on_data_errors` server feature is present, then the first value will be seen.

 ### Temporary environment variable protection